jennaqian/M3-Broken-Practice-Assessment/DEBUGGING.md

 **Once you identify a bug, before you fix it, answer the following:**

 1. How did I know there was a problem?
 List all of the available information (Cypress assertion error?
 Failed to compile?
 JavaScript error message?
 Is there a line number?
 Something not rendering correctly in the browser?)

+- The error was failed to compile, the msg told us which line the error was on in App.js
+- Error: You should not use <Link> outside a <Router>
+- Error: Cannot read property 'name of undefined

 1. Based on the information I have (error message, assertion error, line number, etc) :
    - What is the most likely cause for the bug?
 Why is this a good possible explanation?
    - Where should I start looking for the bug?

+- Looks like we are missing a closing tag in <Route />
+- Look in index.js where we will need to add BrowserRouter, to wrap around App component
+- The bug is possibly in the state!

 **Once you've fixed the bug, answer the following:**

 1. Describe the steps you took to identify the problem.

+- We added the closing tag to <Route /> and that resolved the error msg.
+- For the second error msg, we imported BroswerRouter and wrapped it around App component

 # Example bug